Roger Craig (American football): Los Angeles Raiders

 Craig left San Francisco and signed with the Los Angeles Raiders in 1991.
 Sharing time with Marcus Allen and Nick Bell, Craig led the Raiders in rushing as he rushed for 590 yards and had 17 receptions for 136 yards.
 The Raiders finished 9–7 under head coach Art Shell and lost to the Kansas City Chiefs in the playoffs.

 Minnesota Vikings

 Craig played his final two seasons with the Minnesota Vikings.
 Playing behind Terry Allen in 1992, Craig rushed for 416 yards and four touchdowns and caught 22 passes for 161 yards.
-The Vikings finished 11–5, winning the NFC Central Division and were defeated by the Washington Redskins in the playoffs.
+The Vikings finished 11–5 and won the NFC Central Division, but were defeated by the Washington Redskins in the playoffs.

-In his final season, Craig split time with Barry Word, Scottie Graham and Robert Smith, as the Vikings finished 9–7, losing to the New York Giants in the playoffs.
+In his final season, Craig split time with Barry Word, Scottie Graham, and Robert Smith as the Vikings finished 9–7, losing to the New York Giants in the playoffs.
 Craig rushed for 119 yards and 1 touchdown, catching 19 passes for 169 yards and 1 touchdown.